Bipolar Disorder in Adolescents

 Mood disorders, including bipolar disorder, can often be effectively treated.
 Treatment should always be based on a comprehensive evaluation of the adolescent and family.
 Treatment may include one, or more, of the following:

-Medication (for example, mood-stabilizing medications and/or antidepressants)
+Medicine (for example, mood-stabilizing medicines and/or antidepressants)